Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Introduction and statements of main results

 The purpose of this paper is to classify the fixed point data of a circle action on a 4-dimensional compact almost complex manifold with a discrete fixed point set and discuss several applications.
-By the fixed point data, we mean a collection of multisets of the weights at the fixed points.
-The fixed point data encodes information of a manifold; the Chern numbers, the Euler characteristic, the Hirzebruch $\chi_y$-genus, the signature, the Todd genus, etc.
+By the fixed point data, we mean the collection of multisets of weights at the fixed points.
+The fixed point data encodes information about a manifold; the Chern numbers, the Euler characteristic, the Hirzebruch $\chi_y$-genus, the signature, the Todd genus, etc.

-First, we discuss the known classification results of circle actions on 4-dimensional manifolds having discrete fixed point sets in different categories.
-In complex case, Carrell, Howard, and Kosniowski proved that a holomorphic vector field on a complex surface can be achieved from either $\mathbb{CP}^2$ or a Hirzebruch surface by blow-ups \cite{CHK}.
-In symplectic case, a Hamiltonian $S^1$-space can also be obtained from $\mathbb{CP}^2$ or a Hirzebruch surface by blow-ups \cite{AhHa}, \cite{Au}, \cite{Ka}.
-Note that for both complex and symplectic manifolds, the case that the fixed point set is not discrete is also dealt in the papers.
+First, we discuss the known classification results of circle actions on 4-dimensional compact manifolds with discrete fixed point sets in different categories.
+In the complex case, Carrell, Howard, and Kosniowski proved that a holomorphic vector field on a complex surface can be obtained from $\mathbb{CP}^2$ or a Hirzebruch surface by blow-ups \cite{CHK}.
+In the symplectic case, a Hamiltonian $S^1$-space can also be obtained through blow-ups from $\mathbb{CP}^2$ or a Hirzebruch surface \cite{AhHa}, \cite{Au}, \cite{Ka}.
+It is worth noting that these papers also address cases where the fixed point set is not discrete, both for complex manifolds and symplectic manifolds.

-For oriented manifolds, Fintushel classified circle actions on 4-dimensional compact oriented manifolds in terms of orbit data \cite{F}.
-The classification of the fixed point data of a circle action on a 4-dimensional compact oriented manifold with a discrete fixed point set is given in \cite{J4}; also see \cite{P}.
-For an oriented manifold, the sign of each weight at a fixed point is not well-defined, while for an almost complex manifold it is well-defined.
-Therefore, the classification results for oriented manifolds do not imply results for almost complex manifolds.
+In the context of oriented manifolds, Fintushel classified circle actions on 4-dimensional compact oriented manifolds in terms of orbit data \cite{F}.
+The classification of the fixed point data of a circle action on a 4-dimensional compact oriented manifold with a discrete fixed point set is given in \cite{J4}.
+For an oriented manifold, the sign of each weight at a fixed point is not well-defined, whereas for an almost complex manifold it is well-defined.

-Throughout the paper, we assume that any circle action on an almost complex manifold preserves the almost complex structure.
-Let the circle act on a compact almost complex manifold $M$.
+Throughout this paper, we assume that any group action on an almost complex manifold preserves the almost complex structure.
+Let the circle group $S^1$ act on an almost complex manifold $M$.
 Let $p$ be an isolated fixed point.
 Then the local action of $S^1$ near $p$ can be described by

 for all $g \in S^1 \subset \mathbb{C}$ and $z_1,\cdots,z_n \in \mathbb{C}$, where $\dim M=2n$ and $w_{p,i}$ are non-zero integers, for $1 \leq i \leq n$.
 The non-zero integers $w_{p,i}$ are called the \textbf{weights} at $p$.
 The \textbf{index} $n_p$ of $p$ is the number of negative weights at $p$.